aacsghimire/blogashish/content/posts/tech/hugosetup.md

 slug: "hugoBlog"
 ---

-For anyone who just want to see steps skip to Setup from Table of Content on right side of Page.
+For anyone who just want to see steps skip to [setup](/posts/tech/hugoGuide).
 >Who should write a Blog?
 >> Anyone that knows anything.

 Alright I wanted to lecture you but that's not my forte.
-You should decide whether you want to write a Blog or Not.
-I surely can tell you advantages of it for You and for your audience:
+You should decide whether you want to write a *blog* or not.
+I surely can tell you advantages of it for you and for your audience:

 - *You* can share your thoughts and Knowledge freely without boundry and without loosing chain of thoughts.
 - *You* definately will increase your writing and story telling skills.